AkashAchuzzz/FlappyBird/README.md

 4. Run `python flappy.py` from the repo's directory

+  (Note: re-run the file again if the game doesn't open)

 5. use <kbd>&uarr;</kbd> or <kbd>Space</kbd> key to play and <kbd>Esc</kbd> to close the game.

   (Note: Install pyGame for same version python as above)